 Paul Gilbert’s practice focuses on EU and UK competition law, including merger control, anticompetitive agreements, abuse of dominance, and sectoral regulation.

 He has represented clients before the European Commission, the UK Competition and Markets Authority (and its predecessors, the Office of Fair Trading and Competition Commission), as well as in litigation before the UK Competition Appeal Tribunal and Court of Appeal.

-Paul joined the firm in January 2011 and became counsel in January 2015.
-Before joining the firm he was Deputy Director of Competition Policy at the UK Office of Fair Trading.
+Paul joined the firm in 2011, became counsel in 2015, and became a partner in 2021.
+Before joining the firm, he was Deputy Director of Competition Policy at the UK Office of Fair Trading.

-Actavis on its $66 billion acquisition of Allergan.
+Actavis in its $66 billion acquisition of Allergan.

 Bank of America on the sale of its wealth management business to Julius Baer.